WebReflection/sqlite-worker/README.md

 ## Compatibility

 This module requires a browser compatible with *WASM* and dynamic `import(...)`.
 This module won't work in old Edge or IE, as these don't even know what's a *Service Worker*.
+Please note if you bundle this module there are chances it might not work as expected, as it needs to import *WASM* and other files at runtime, and bundlers might not give it a chance to find these files.